Packing Tips from The Secure-store

 - Gas and electric cookers can usually be easily disconnected but use professional advice if you are not sure.

-- Bedding & clothing: never pack in plastic bags because they can sweat and mould may form.
+- Bedding & clothing.
+It is good advice to not store in plastic bags because they can sweat and mould may form.
 However a good new idea which is becoming increasingly popular is the use of vacuum storage bags.
 If not, use storage boxes and insert a moisture absorber.
-Remember, you can pack these back inside the wardrobes, chests of drawers and cupboards, once they are moved into your personal storage unit – but be sure to transport the furniture empty.
+Remember, you can pack these back inside the wardrobes, chests of drawers and cupboards, once they are moved into your personal storage unit.
+However, be sure to transport the furniture empty.

 - More valuable clothes can be stored in our specially designed clothes storage boxes with hanging rails to prevent creasing .

-- Wrap pictures and mirrors individually in bubble wrap, mark as fragile and stack on end.
+- Also wrap pictures and mirrors individually in bubble wrap.
+Mark as fragile and stack on end.
 If you wish you can possibly use towels to protect them.

 - Clean and lightly oil all garden and DIY tools and equipment before packing.
 Also, tie tools and long handled items together where possible e.g. forks, spades, hoes.